 The research we do in collaboration with our partners drives:

-- the opportunity for leading companies to demonstrate sustainability performance and contribution to reducing food system impacts
+- opportunities for leading companies to demonstrate sustainability performance and contribute to reducing food system impacts

 - economic food policy at scale

 If you’re interested in becoming a research partner, get in touch with the FoodSIVI team

 The first FoodSIVI report Valuing the Impact of Food: Towards practical and comparable monetary valuation of food system impacts is available to download in full or in sections